 Is it still safe to travel to Peru?

 Yes, Peru is open for travel and mitigating risks for travelers by enforcing certain requirements.
-Travelers must either have proof of full vaccination or present a negative PCR test issued no more than 72 hours before departing to Peru.
+Travelers must either have proof of full vaccination or present a negative PCR test issued no more than 48 hours before departing to Peru.
 Furthermore, Indoor spaces require visitors to present a negative PCR test or show proof of vaccination before entering.
-Use of masks in Public is also prevalent, making open and closed spaces safer.
+The use of masks in public is also prevalent, making open and closed spaces safer.

 We are continuously monitoring the situation and updating our travelers as things return to normal.
 For questions regarding COVID testing in order to return to your country of origin, don’t hesitate to contact our Travel Advisors.